jfmherokiller/customllvm/llvm/docs/Passes.rst

 This pass looks for equivalent functions that are mergable and folds them.

-Total-ordering is introduced among the functions set: we define comparison that answers for every two functions which of them is greater.
-It allows to arrange functions into the binary tree.

-For every new function we check for equivalent in tree.

-If equivalent exists we fold such functions.
+A hash is computed from the function, based on its type and number of basic blocks.

+Once all hashes are computed, we perform an expensive equality comparison on each function pair.
+This takes n^2/2 comparisons per bucket, so it's important that the hash function be high quality.
+The equality comparison iterates through each instruction in each basic block.

+When a match is found the functions are folded.
 If both functions are overridable, we move the functionality into a new internal function and leave two overridable thunks to it.

-If there is no equivalent, then we add this function to tree.

-Lookup routine has O(log(n)) complexity, while whole merging process has complexity of O(n*log(n)).

-Read
-:doc:`this <MergeFunctions>`
-article for more details.

 ``-mergereturn``: Unify function exit nodes
 -------------------------------------------